Last updated on March 9th, 2022

 Like giant pearl necklaces floating in the blue ocean, the massive atolls of Rangiroa and Fakarava are like nothing you’ve seen before.
 The main attraction here is the scuba diving, some of the best in the entire world.
 But there’s plenty more to these atolls than just underwater adventures.
-I spent almost two weeks exploring the largest atolls in French Polynesia while backpacking across the South Pacific Islands.
+I spent almost two weeks exploring the largest atolls in French Polynesia while backpacking across the South Pacific Islands and have since returned to the archipelago on two additional visits.
 Here’s my personal list of the top things to do in Rangiroa and Fakarava.

 Happen to be in Fakarava over the weekend?
 Swap the sounds of the crashing waves for the sound of church bells, and head to Rotoava’s beautiful Catholic church.
 If you can’t find your way, just follow the locals – dressed in their Sunday finest.
 On the outside, the whitewashed church literally smells like heaven – with a huge gardenia tree blooming outside, while inside, the corals and shells from the nearby lagoon are used in decoration.
 You might not understand a word the preacher is saying, but you’ll definitely remember the beautiful a capella melodies and the grand finale when everyone holds hands in one final prayer before kissing each other on the cheek.